 Outside, footsteps moved her way.

-She felt the frist trigger press into the fleshy give of her finger.
+She felt the first trigger press into the fleshy give of her finger.

 The doorknob turned and Kenny came into the room, bleeding from a head wound.

 In a split-second Kenny’s bloodshot eyes met Karen’s then registered the gun and he dodged down to his left.
 Karen squeezed reflexively.
-Both triggers went and the shotgun boomed and bucked.
+Both triggers came all the way back and the shotgun boomed and bucked.